pulse-3400/pulse-3400.github.io/_posts/2018-05-12-cameratiming.md

 VSYNC is the clock that determines when the frame of an image is ready to be read.
 The negative edge of VSYNC determines the start of a frame of an image and the positive edge determines the end of a frame of an image.
 This means that whenever VSYNC is low, the frame of an image is ready to be read.

 C0 is a 24MHz clock.
 It has a duty cycle of 50%.
+This clock should be used instead of the 24MHz clocks given.

 C1 is a 25MHz clock.
 It has a duty cycle of 50%.
-Use this clock instead of CLOCK_50 because the other clocks are phase-locked to this clock.
+This clock should be used instead of the 25MHz clocks given.

 C2 is a 50MHz clock.
 It has a duty cycle of 50%.
+Use this clock instead of CLOCK_50 because the other clocks are phase-locked to this clock.

+C0, C1, and C2 are used as inputs to the RAM M9K module, the VGA Driver module, and the image processor module.
+To determine which one, look at what the clock is being used for and decide how fast reading and writing needs to happen.

 ### Timing Diagram
 Here is an example of a timing diagram.
 In this example, a new row begins after 2 bytes are read and a new frame is ready to be read after 3 rows.